-The Society for Information Display (SID) encourages the submission of original papers on all aspects of the research, engineering, application, evaluation, and utilization of displays.
-Display Week 2013 will feature topical sessions that focus specifically on selected issues or key developments.
+The Society for Information Display (SID) encourages the submission of original papers on all aspects of the research engineering, application, evaluation, and utilization of displays.
+Display Week 2015 will feature topical sessions that focus specifically on selected issues or key developments.
 Paper submissions are welcome for any of the general symposium topics or any of the specific topical sessions listed below.

-The Society plans to include coverage of every aspect of display technology and applications, especially the emergence of 3D TV.
-Special attention will also be given to all aspects of novel input technologies for displays.
+The Society plans to include coverage of every aspect of display technology and applications.
+Special attention will be given to all aspects of novel input technologies for displays.
 Papers are solicited in all aspects of motion-image technology, including device technology (LCD, OLED, PDP, projector, etc.) and related system technology.
 Papers are also solicited in the area of technology development that enables lower-power-consumption and higher-performance display devices for battery-powered applications (mobile phones, tablets, e-books, etc.).

 Active-Matrix Devices: Advances in the innovative development and implementation of active-matrix electronics into displays and other devices.
-Differences between each subcommittee have become blurred because novel technologies involve various aspects.
-Active-Matrix Devices focus on TFTs themselves, their circuit design and application, including TFTs electrical/optical characteristics, reliability, new structures, and processing.
+Active-Matrix Devices focus on TFTs themselves and their circuit design and application, including TFTs electrical/optical characteristics, reliability, new structures, and processing.

-Applications: Papers are sought to discuss unique and innovative applications of all varieties of display technologies for consumer, industrial, commercial, and military fields.
+Applications: Papers are sought to discuss unique and innovative applications of all varieties of display technologies for the consumer, industrial, commercial, and military fields.